iamcapote/semantic_flow/docs/getting-started.md

 ## Prerequisites
 - Modern browser (Chrome/Firefox/Edge)
-- Optional: Accounts/API keys for your preferred AI provider (e.g., OpenAI)
+- Optional: Accounts/API keys for your preferred AI provider (e.g., OpenAI, REI Network unit secret)
 - Optional: Discourse instance and SSO secret if you want Discourse-backed features

 ## 1. Add a Provider Key
 Open any page header “Settings” / key modal.
-Paste an API key (e.g. OpenAI).
+Paste an API key (e.g. OpenAI, REI Network unit/agent secret).
 Provider becomes active.
 You can switch providers later without losing the canvas.

 ## 2. Open the Builder
 Navigate to the Builder (tab or direct route `/builder`).
 You now see: